* China agriculture delegation scraps U.S. farm visit to Montana

 * Central bank easing helps risk sentiment but trade tensions hurt

-* Treasury yields fall; dollar slips vs yen
+* Treasury yields fall; dollar falls vs yen

-* Oil prices edge higher (Updates to U.S. afternoon trading)
+* Oil prices edge higher (Updates to U.S. close of trading)

 By Saqib Iqbal Ahmed

-NEW YORK, Sept 20 (Reuters) - An index of global stock markets gave up early gains after Chinese agriculture officials who were to visit U.S. farm states next week canceled their trip, dampening optimism on U.S.-China trade talks.
+NEW YORK, Sept 20 (Reuters) - An index of global stock markets surrendered early gains on Friday after Chinese agriculture officials who were to visit U.S. farm states next week canceled their trip, dampening optimism on U.S.-China trade talks.

 Stocks had started the day stronger as stimulus measures by major central banks eased worries about growth.
 But optimism faded following the report that the Chinese officials canceled their visit.

-The cancellation came as U.S.-Chinese trade talks were held in Washington and U.S. President Donald Trump said he wanted a complete trade deal with the Asian nation, not just an agreement for China to buy more U.S. agricultural goods.
+The cancellation came as U.S.-Chinese trade talks were held in Washington and U.S. President Donald Trump said he wanted a complete trade deal, not just an agreement for China to buy more U.S. agricultural goods.

 On Wall Street, stocks, which had started the day strong following China cutting a key lending rate for the second straight month, reversed course on the news of the canceled farm visits.